lsst-dm/dm_dev_guide/team/onboarding.rst

 Calendars
 =========

-LSST has `Project <https://project.lsst.org/node/1>`_ and `DM-specific calendars <https://project.lsst.org/content/dm-team-calendar>`_ that you can view on the Project website or add to your own Google calendar.
+Important DM meetings are listed on `this Google Calendar <https://calendar.google.com/calendar/embed?src=pft8isslcqcll4jao0rqdmphvg%40group.calendar.google.com&ctz=America/Phoenix>`_, to which you may wish to subscribe.

+The LSST Project has collated `a list of other calendars <https://project.lsst.org/node/1>`_ which may be of relevance to your work.

 Checklist for hires
 ===================